shyampurk/Vonage-Hotline-App/README.md

           npm install

-After the execution fo this command, switch bacl to the root directory.
+After the execution fo this command, switch back to the root directory.

 ### Step 4: Run the Ngrok server (Separate terminal)